NCCA/SIMD/slides/slides.md

 ## Accessing Values
 - Direct access to the elements will not compile on Win32 (the internals of registers are off limits, and are never specified, but they can never be accessed on the CPU).
-- Clang/gcc allow you to away with this, but Win32 will not.
+- Clang/gcc allow you to get away with this, but Win32 will not.

 --